 7 In vitro antitoxoplasmic activity of extracts

-The reference drug used in evaluating antitoxoplasmic activity is pyrimethamine (pyr) at a concentration of 1µM.
-The positive control consists of wells containing uninfected host cells (cells alone), and the negative control consists of infected, untreated cells (Toxo).
+The reference drug used for evaluating antitoxoplasmic activity was pyrimethamine (pyr) at a concentration of 1 µM.
+The positive control consisted of wells containing uninfected host cells (cells alone), and the negative control consisted of infected, untreated cells (Toxo).

 7.2 Antitoxoplasmic activity of alcoholic extracts in vitro